KA'AHUMANU CENTER

 The Seligman Western Company bought out its joint venture partners and established 100-percent ownership of QKC in January 2007.
 They hired El Segundo, California's Pacific Retail Capital Partners to lease and manage the facility.

-Repercussions of Covid-19, and various financial woes, caused the owner of the property to default on their mall loan.
+Repercussions of Covid-19, and various financial woes, caused mall proprietor QKC Maui Owner, Limited Liability Company to default on their loan.
 The facility was foreclosed on in June 2020, with over 88 million dollars owed.
 Adding insult to injury, the QKC Sears -a 1972 charter tenant- was shuttered on November 14, 2021.
-As of mid-2023, the mall was still being managed by Pacific Retail.
+The Kaahumanu 6-plex shut down in July 2023, with the Macy's Men's, Children's & Home store going dark in 2024.
+Its operations were consolidated with the former Macy's Women's unit, which became a standard Macy's.

 Sources: